hadily/bezbez-app/README.md

 Here's a breakdown of the steps  to set the server:

-Setting up the Virtual Environment: // The virtual enviroment is set for depedencies and versions of the project to be isolated from the rest //
+1. **Setting up the Virtual Environment:**

-Change directory to the server folder: $ cd server
+// The virtual enviroment is set for depedencies and versions of the project to be isolated from the rest //

-Install virtualenv if not already installed: $ pip install virtualenv
+   - Change directory to the server folder: `$ cd server`

-Create a virtual environment  $ virtualenv venv
+   - Install virtualenv if not already installed: `$ pip install virtualenv`

-Activate the virtual environment: $ source venv/Scripts/activate
+   - Create a virtual environment  ` $ virtualenv venv`

-Installing requirements.txt : $ pip install -r requirements.txt
+   - Activate the virtual environment: `$ source venv/Scripts/activate`

-create a .gitignore  file under BEZBEZ-APP and include in the .gitignore the venv folder
+   - Installing requirements.txt : `$ pip install -r requirements.txt`

-From now on any modification on the server should be done after activating the venv
+   - create a `.gitignore ` file under `BEZBEZ-APP` and include in the `.gitignore` the `venv`  folder

-Setting up the MySQL Server:
+   - From now on any modification on the server should be done after activating the venv

-Access phpMyAdmin or any other MySQL administration tool you have.
+2. **Setting up the PostgreSQL  server:**
-Create a new database named bezbez.
-CREATE DATABASE bezbez;
+   - Access  Pgadmin
-Create a MySQL user named admin with the password admin.
-CREATE USER 'admin'@'localhost' IDENTIFIED BY 'admin';
+   - Create database `bezbez`
-Grant all privileges to the admin user for the bezbez database.
-GRANT ALL PRIVILEGES ON bezbez . * TO 'admin'@'localhost' Flush privileges to apply the changes.
-FLUSH PRIVILEGES;
+   - set the credentials data in settings.py

-Any Modifications you want to do on the details related to database credentials are in /server/settings.py Back to the Django Project:
+3. **Back to the Django Project:**

-After configuring MySQL, return to your Django project directory.
+   - After configuring postgreSQL, return to your Django project directory.
-Run Django's $ python manage.py makemigrations command to create migrations based on the changes you've made to your models.
+   - Run Django's `$ python manage.py makemigrations` command to create migrations based on the changes you've made to your models.
-Apply the migrations to the database using $ python manage.py migrate.
+   - Apply the migrations to the database using `$ python manage.py migrate`.
-Finally, start the Django development server with $ python manage.py runserver
+   - Finally, start the Django development server with `$ python manage.py runserver`.